Averna/proligent-xml-generator-python/README.md

     warehouse.save_xml()
 ```

-> [!NOTE]
-> For simplicity this example omits the start and end times, so they default to
+> **Note:** For simplicity this example omits the start and end times, so they
-> datetime.now.
-It is highly recommended to set these values with real
+> default to datetime.now.
+It is highly recommended to set these values with
-> timestamps when used in the real world.
+> real timestamps when used in the real world.

 You can also provide the output path for the XML: